Area road closings, delays announced

 MEDINA COUNTY

 I-71 southbound exit ramp, at SR 303, and SR 303, just west of the I-71 Interchange, has lane restrictions as part of a ramp and road widening project.
 Two lanes of traffic will be maintained on SR 303 in each direction elsewhere along the project corridor.
 SR 303 will have possible intermittent nightly lane closures from 8 p.m. to 6 a.m. as crews work on existing and new concrete medians.
+The I-71 SB exit ramp to SR 303 will close nightly from 10 p.m. – 6 a.m.
+October 2, 3 and 4.
+During this time, traffic will be detoured south on I-71 to exit at SR 3, re-enter I 71 north to the SR 303 exit.
 The project is expected to be complete in October 2016.

 Interstate 71